-As with all plants, you need to make sure you plant things that suit your site and their surroundings.
-That means choosing bulbs that are hardy in your growing zone and it also means that you give them proper growing conditions.
+As with all plants, you must plant things that suit your site and their surroundings.
+That means choosing bulbs that are hardy in your growing zone, and it also means that you give them proper growing conditions.

-The other consideration to pay attention to is what is going to come in later – after the bulb is done blooming.
-Yes, we all like to try and achieve ‘succession’ planting (that perfect fade from one set of seasonal blooms to another is the gardener’s holy grail) but it is also worth considering that lots of bulbs don’t look so great once the flowers are gone and the foliage starts to die back.
+The other consideration to pay attention to is what will come in later – after the bulb is done blooming.
+Yes, we all like to try and achieve ‘succession’ planting (that perfect fade from one set of seasonal blooms to another is the gardener’s holy grail).
+Still, it is also worth considering that many bulbs don’t look great once the flowers are gone, and the foliage starts to die back.

 I ADORE this garden shot – (and I am planting something similar).
-Grasses, day-lilies, and masses of other perennials are your best option to plant alongside spring and early to mid summer bulbs so that you get the bulb blooms but don’t notice the after-bloom dregs hiding in all the other plants.
+Grasses, daylilies, and masses of other perennials are your best option to plant alongside spring and early to mid-summer bulbs.
+This way, you get the bulb blooms but overlook the after-bloom dregs hiding in all the other plants.

 p.s.
 Here is one really good reason to buy forced spring bulbs – and that is when you are in a panic.
-Like when you need something nice to distract from something less nice.
+Like when you need something nice to distract from something less pleasant.
 Maybe pick up a pot while purchasing lettuce for that lame salad you were assigned by your MIL for easter dinner (and you know it will not live up).
-Cheery forced daffodils are really good for emergency skid greasing.
+Cheery forced daffodils are perfect for emergency skid greasing.